AditiNairB/Music-Album-App/README.md

 # Music-Album-App
-iTunes Top 25 Albums displayed in a recyclerview.
-On selecting an album, its details will be shown as a new activity.
+App used to display iTunes Top 25 Albums.
+On selecting an album from the list, more details about the album is show.
+Stream Now options redirects you to official iTunes website to start grooving!

 ### Built with
 * Android Studio